4.3. Term algebras

 Particular languages

-If L has no constant then ∅ is a ground term L-algebra.
+If L has no constant then ∅ is a ground term L-algebra and the

 If L only has constants, then ground term L-algebras are the